marketplacer/plantformio/README.md

 Everything is configured to just work™ with AWS.
 A (slightly) restricted role can be used with the policy defined in `policy.json`.

-To build your code locally, you'll need all the dependencies (`yarn install`) and then run `yarn compile`.
-This is exactly what gets run in CI, except we also run `yarn deploy` for master builds to get it on to AWS.
+To build your code locally, you'll need all the dependencies (`yarn install`) and then run `yarn run compile`.
+This is exactly what gets run in CI, except we also run `yarn run deploy` for master builds to get it on to AWS.

 ## The Hardware Side